 We do not offer email accounts as we believe email is best taken care of by a company that deals with just that.
 Also by not offering email, your IP will be safe from any blacklisting issues.

 No. We value your business and we value our reputation.
 Your WordPress website will be online 24 hours a day, 365 days a year at all times.
 The only reason for a site to be down is for scheduled maintenance or an an emergency issue.

 We do not update themes since most themes are either customized by the site owner, or customized by a hired designer.
 What we will do is scan your account for any old default themes, and with your permission, delete them.
-This includes the following themes; Default, Twenty Twelve, Twenty Thirteen, Twenty Fourteen, and Twenty Fifteen.
+This includes the following themes; Default, Twenty Twelve, Twenty Thirteen, Twenty Fourteen, Twenty Fifteen, Twenty Sixteen, and future default themes that are older than a year.
 When signing up, if we detect a large amount of deactivated themes, we will request that you chose two themes; an active theme and a backup theme.
 We will then zip all the other themes in a single file for you to download and delete the unused themes from your account.
 This is another security practice to help prevent exploits.
 We have seen many situations where a WordPress website had 25 deactivated themes, and 12 of them had exploits.
 The best suggestion for themes; download one from WordPress.org, buy one from a reputable website that provides themes, or have a designer create one for you.